Congress.gov: Senate Floor Today Update — Agenparl

-(AGENPARL) – mer 10 giugno 2020 You are subscribed to Congress.gov: Senate Floor Today from the Library of Congress.
+(AGENPARL) – mar 16 giugno 2020 You are subscribed to Congress.gov: Senate Floor Today from the Library of Congress.

 library of congress [ http://www.loc.gov ]